 The VA Pension benefit is a monthly cash benefit paid to qualified veterans, who have a non-service-connected disability or are 65 or older and have limited income; in addition, if the entitled veteran has dependents, s/he may be entitled to a higher cash benefit.

 To qualify for the VA Pension a veteran must be discharged under other than dishonorable conditions, have military service during a wartime period, have income below specified limits, have a net worth that does not provide adequate maintenance, and be permanently and totally disabled at the time of the application, if under age 65.
 Veterans who are age 65 or older do not have to be disabled to qualify for VA Pension.
+Refer to

 Veterans file an application for the VA pension at a VA regional office either in person or via the Internet.
 A veteran who disagrees with a VA regional office’s decision regarding his/her eligibility for benefits can file an appeal.